polca/pathways/README.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
 * For visual bugs, a screenshot or animated GIF of the bug in action.
-* If possible, please include a link to an example on [RunKit](https://runkit.com/).

 #### Fix Bugs